-Mrs. Williams - This month in Math we will be covering Lessons 61-70.
-These lessons will include; using letters to identify geometric figures, subtracting a fraction from a whole number, using money to model decimal numbers, and reading a centimeter scale.
+Mrs. Williams - This month in Math we will be covering Lessons 71-80.
+These lessons will include; fractions, decimals, percents, area, and units of length.
+We will also cover multiplying fractions, and converting units of weight and mass.
 Please encourage students to use One Note for daily vocabulary and to check homework/test days.
 Students are also encouraged to practice their multiplication tables.

 READING/LANGUAGE ARTS BLOCK: